-STRATTEC has a \$25 million secured revolving credit facility (the "STRATTEC Credit Facility") with BMO Harris Bank N.A.
-The STRATTEC Credit Facility expires August 1, 2014.
-ADAC-STRATTEC LLC has a \$5 million secured revolving credit facility (the "ADAC-STRATTEC Credit Facility") with BMO Harris Bank N.A, which is guaranteed by STRATTEC.
-The ADAC-STRATTEC Credit Facility expires June 28, 2015.
-Borrowings under either credit facility are secured by our U.S. cash balances, accounts receivable, inventory and fixed assets located in the U.S. Interest on borrowings under the STRATTEC Credit Facility is at varying rates based, at our option, on the London Interbank Offering Rate plus 1.0 percent or the bank's prime rate.
-Interest on borrowings under the ADAC-STRATTEC Credit Facility is at varying rates based, at our option, on the London Interbank Offering Rate plus 1.75 percent or the bank's prime rate.
+STRATTEC has a \$25 million secured revolving credit facility (the "STRATTEC Credit Facility") with BMO Harris Bank N.A..
+ADAC-STRATTEC LLC has a \$5 million secured revolving credit facility (the "ADAC-STRATTEC Credit Facility") with BMO Harris Bank N.A., which is guaranteed by STRATTEC.
+The credit facilities both expire on August 1, 2016.
+Borrowings under either credit facility are secured by our U.S. cash balances, accounts receivable, inventory and fixed assets located in the U.S. Interest on borrowings under the STRATTEC Credit Facility is at varying rates based, at our option, on the London Interbank Offering Rate ("LIBOR") plus 1.0 percent or the bank's prime rate.
+Interest on borrowings under the ADAC-STRATTEC Credit Facility for periods prior to January 22, 2014 was at varying rates based, at our option, on LIBOR plus 1.75 percent or the bank's prime rate.
+As a result of an amendment to the ADAC-STRATTEC Credit Facility, effective January 22, 2014 and thereafter, interest on borrowings under the facility will be based on LIBOR plus 1.0 percent or the bank's prime rate.
 Both credit facilities contain a restrictive financial covenant that requires the applicable borrower to maintain a minimum net worth level.
 The ADAC-STRATTEC Credit Facility includes an additional restrictive financial covenant that requires the maintenance of a minimum fixed charge coverage ratio.
-There were no outstanding borrowings under the STRATTEC Credit Facility at September 29, 2013 or June 30, 2013.
+There were no outstanding borrowings under the STRATTEC Credit Facility at December 29, 2013 or June 30, 2013.
 There were no borrowings under the STRATTEC Credit Facility during fiscal 2014 to date or during fiscal 2013.
-Borrowings under the ADAC-STRATTEC Credit Facility totaled \$3.0 million at September 29, 2013 and \$2.25 million at June 30, 2013.
-The average outstanding borrowings and weighted average interest rate on the ADAC-STRATTEC Credit Facility loans were approximately \$2.8 million and 1.90 percent, respectively, during the three months ended September 30, 2012.
+Borrowings under the ADAC-STRATTEC Credit Facility totaled \$3.0 million at December 29, 2013 and \$2.25 million at June 30, 2013.
+The average outstanding borrowings and weighted average interest rate on the ADAC-STRATTEC Credit Facility loans were approximately \$2.8 million and 1.9 percent, respectively, during the six months ended December 30, 2012.